awsdocs/amazon-connect-admin-guide/doc_source/troubleshooting.md

 #### Testing Inbound Calls Using a Soft Phone<a name="inbound-test-plan"></a>

-This process allows you to complete a latency test scenario in \~15 seconds\.
+This process allows you to complete a latency test scenario in about 15 seconds\.
 Analyzing the results and marking timestamps takes approximately 1\-2 minutes per recording\.

 1. Go to a quiet location\.